 The objective for managing Credit Risk is to minimize exposure to Counterparty Credit Risk by maintaining a strict internal limit system, monitoring concentrations and credit deterioration.
 Credit Ratings, Credit Default Swap spreads and expert judgement are used to set maximum exposure and tenor limits by counterparty and are updated daily.
 The CBN Group applies default definition that is in line with CRR, Art.
 178, as supplemented by Guidelines on the application of the definition of default4 and Regulation on the materiality threshold for credit obligations past due5.
 The CBN Group, as well as its subsidiary, are self-funded, hence there is little intra-group reliance.
 The CBN Group exposure to Citco Group is limited by large exposure framework.
 Exposures are governed by the Credit Risk Management Policy and associated daily monitoring systems, to ensure the conservative credit Risk Appetite is maintained.
 The CBN Group does not receive public subsidies.
-The Management Board has determined that the Risk Appetite for Credit Risk can be classified as 'Minor', which covers increased Risk Appetite for Direct Lending and expected credit losses, correspondingly.
+The Management Board has determined that the Risk Appetite for Credit Risk can be classified as 'Minor', which covers increased Risk Appetite for realised losses and expected credit losses, correspondingly.
 The requirements for the expected credit losses are implemented by the CBN Group in full.
-The CBN Group does not apply the transitional arrangements for IFRS9, as specified in Article 473a of the CRR.